Taking the train in Indonesia

 Jakarta: The Hermitage

-Strangely, all the tourist sights in Jakarta (for example, Old Batavia) are north of Merdeka Square, when all the decent tourist class hotels are to the south, with nothing you'd want to see within walking distance.
-But until someone opens a decent place walking distance from Old Batavia, I recommend the wonderful Hermitage in the popular Menteng district just south of Gambir station.
+Strangely, all the tourist sights in Jakarta (for example, Old Batavia) are north of Merdeka Square, when almost all the decent tourist class hotels are to the south, with nothing you'd want to see within walking distance.
+I recommend the wonderful Hermitage in the popular Menteng district just south of Gambir station.
 It's a fabulous hotel which only opened in 2016, with great staff, great food, free WiFi, free gym, a cigar lounge and an excellent rooftop pool & bar.
 The front building has been converted from a lovely Dutch colonial PTT (Post, Telephone & Telegraph) office built in 1943 with a new 9-floor building behind it containing the rooms and rooftop pool.
 The art deco design has been carried through the hotel with acres of white marble, this place is utter luxury but as this it's Indonesia a stay here is more affordable that you'd think.

 The Hermitage Hotel, Jakarta Suite at the Hermitage